Orkney & Shetland Minicruise

 ItineraryOld Man of Hoy - photo by simaron

-Day 1 Early departure to travel to Scotland for the overnight stop in the Glasgow area.
+Day 1 Early departure to travel to Scotland for the overnight stop in the Irvine area.

 Day 2 Continue north with a stop in Pitlochry, a charming town, it was a favourite haunt of Queen Victoria.
-Travelling through the mountainous highlands, past the towns of Aviemore and the highland capital of Inverness, before completing today’s journey to the far north town of Thurso.
-We spend two nights at the Royal Hotel.
+Travelling through the mountainous highlands, past the towns of Aviemore and the highland capital of Inverness, before completing today’s journey to the far north town of Wick.
+You will spend two nights at the Norseman Hotel.

 Day 6 Breakfast is served on board before disembarking in Aberdeen.
-Travel along the beautiful Royal Deeside, passing Balmoral and through the Pass of Glenshee to arrive back at our overnight stop in the Glasgow area for our last night.
+Travel along the beautiful Royal Deeside, passing Balmoral and through the Pass of Glenshee to arrive back at your overnight stop in the Glasgow area for your last night at Gretna Green.

 Day 7 Breakfast, then commence the homeward journey.